 This slip-cased edition includes The Book: 1978, a facsimile reproduction of the original Schizo-Culture publication; and The Event: 1975, a previously unpublished and comprehensive record of the conference that set it all off.
 It assembles many previously unpublished texts, including a detailed selection of interviews reconstructing the events, and features Félix Guattari, William Burroughs, Kathy Acker, Michel Foucault, Sylvère Lotringer, Guy Hocquenghem, Gilles Deleuze, John Rajchman, Robert Wilson, Joel Kovel, Jack Smith, Jean-Fran?ois Lyotard, Ti-Grace Atkinson, Fran?ois Peraldi, and John Cage.

 Sylvère Lotringer, general editor of Semiotext(e), lives in New York and Baja, California.
 He is the author of Overexposed: Perverting Perversions (Semiotext(e), 2007).

-David Morris, a London-based writer, is Associate Editor at Afterall Books and an Associate Lecturer at University of the Arts, London.
+David Morris is a writer, researcher and teacher.
+He is an editor at Afterall and a lecturer at University of the Arts, London.